 SECTION 14.
 INSURANCE.
 Throughout the Term, each party shall maintain, and the Club shall cause Powers to maintain, in full force and effect, liability insurance, written on an occurrence basis, with a combined single limit of at least Ten Million Dollars (\$10,000,000.00), which insurance shall (i) contain a broad form contractual liability endorsement and a broad form property damage endorsement, (ii) name the other party as an additional insured (Powers' policy shall name Gaylord), (iii) provide that it may not be canceled, terminated, reduced, materially changed, or allowed to expire without renewal unless at least thirty (30) days advance notice has been given to the other party (Powers' policy will give notice to Gaylord), (iv) be in form and with an insurer satisfactory to the other party, and (v) if available, upon commercially reasonable terms, contain a waiver of the insurer's rights of subrogation.
-Such liability insurance shall be primary to the other party's insurance and shall not call into contribution any insurance maintained by the other party.
-The limits of such insurance shall not limit the liability of the parties.
+Such liability insurance shall not limit the liability of the parties.
 Prior to the Commencement Date and thereafter upon written request, each party shall furnish the other with a current certificate of insurance or, upon written request, a certified duplicate policy evidencing the existence of the insurance required under this Section 14.